alfiecg24/TrollInstallerX/README.md

 > Why am I stuck at "Exploiting kernel"?

 This is a common issue with the kfd exploit.
 Simply reboot your device and try again.

-> Why does pressing "Install TrollStore" open something in my browser?

-On iOS 15.0 - 15.4.1 (arm64) and iOS 14.0 - 15.6.1 (arm64e), TrollStore can be installed via TrollHelperOTA - a 100% reliable and preferred installation method that doesn't require an app be sideloaded whatsoever.

-If you would to use TrollInstallerX regardless to install TrollStore, however, there's an option to disable the redirect to TrollHelperOTA in TrollInstallerX's settings.

 > Why can I not open/see TrollStore after a successful installation?